hcoona/asciidoctor-latexmath/README.md

 - **LaTeX fidelity** – relies on the same `pdflatex`, `xelatex`, or `lualatex` tooling used for high-quality print workflows.
 - **Multiple output formats** – generate PDF, SVG, or PNG assets to match your target backend.
 - **Drop-in integration** – register the extension once and keep authoring with the familiar `latexmath` syntax.
-- **Intelligent caching** – reuse previously rendered formulas (including inline data URIs) to keep iterative builds fast.
+- **Intelligent caching** – reuse previously rendered block and inline formulas; cache hits skip the LaTeX toolchain entirely.

 ## Security Note